matheusjardimb/dependencies-checker/README.md

 ### Gitlab

-You can use this lib into Gitlab's CI, by adding the following block to your `.gitlab-ci.yml` file:
+Add the following block to your `.gitlab-ci.yml` file:

 ```yaml
 validate_dependencies: